BG Pathum United F.C.: Relegation, comeback, and route to first Thai League 1 Title (2017–2021)

-Renamed as BG Pathum United (2018–present)

-Thai League 2 and Thai League 1 champions
+Thai League 2 and Thai League 1 champions under Dusit Chalermsan helms (2018–2021)

-After relegation to Thai League 2 in 2018, the club changed its name to BG Pathum United to be one of the supporters of the club in Pathum Thani Province.
+After relegation to Thai League 2 in 2018, Bangkok Glass changed its name to BG Pathum United to be one of the supporters of the club in Pathum Thani Province.
 The club will donned the new name in the 2019 Thai League 2 season.
 In 2019, BG Pathum United won the Thai League 2 title, earning promotion back to the top tier.
 The season after in the 2020–21 Thai League 1 season, BG Pathum United took the lead as league leaders of the Thai League on Day 7 and never looked back.
 Despite the league suspension due to the COVID-19 pandemic, the team maintained their form and did not lose a game on their way to their first-ever Thai League 1 title.